Dije-7/Language-Translation-API/README.md

 In this project, I built a translation API using deep learning.
 Using FastAPI, I created a web server that exposes a `/translate` route and a `/results` route.
 Clients will post their translation request to the `/translate` route, and get the translation results from `/results`.
 The server will use a sqlite database to store the translations.
 On the backend, I'll use async and a pretrained deep learning language model to run the translation job.

 This web server can run translation jobs quickly.
-This server can easily be extended to translate more languages, or add more options.
+This server can easily be extended to translate more languages, or add more options

 **Project Steps**
 * Build API routes